Event and Class Scheduling Policies

 This policy states the intention to allow non-class events by any internal sponsor to be scheduled anywhere on campus during Event Intervals (defined as weekends, semester breaks, and the summer) and between 4:25 PM – 7:30 PM on weekdays during the fall and spring semesters.
 The timing of room reservations is based on group size.

 This policy identifies the process by which events are reviewed and approved, including key roles and responsibilities associated with the process.
-It codifies the Event Registration Process which connects event planners with university officials in order to promote information sharing, manage risks, and increase successful outcomes associated with events.
+It codifies the process by which event details are declared and evaluated, and connects event planners with university officials in order to promote information sharing, manage risks, and increase successful outcomes associated with events.

 This policy establishes consistent procedures to determine and charge space rental fees to internal users.
 It describes the circumstances under which a fee may be charged.
 An Interdepartmental Fee Committee approves the amount of space rental fees.